maykar/compact-custom-header/readme.md

 |background_image|boolean|false||Set to true if you use a background image, otherwise the background will not fill the window.

 ## Example
-Do not just copy and paste this example, build your own using the config options above.
+<b>Do not just copy and paste this example</b>, build your own using the config options above.
 Be sure to read the important notes section and the user agent/views sections.
 ```
 - type: custom:compact-custom-header